The Golf Courses Donald Trump Owns Around the World

 Trump National – Colts Neck, New Jersey

-This private club features a 19th hole which is a par 3 very similar to the 17th on TPC Sawgrass’ Stadium Course.
+This private club features a 19th hole which is a par 3 into an island green.

 Trump National – Bedminster, New Jersey

 Trump National in Bedminster features 36 holes of golf, with the Old Course considered by some as one of the world’s top 100 courses.
-It will host the 2017 US Women’s Open and the 2022 USPGA Championship.
+It hosted the 2017 US Women’s Open and is the venue for the the 2022 USPGA Championship.

 Trump National – Philadelphia, New Jersey